Elbow Pain Treatment

 Feel a sudden pain in your elbow?
 Get it checked out!

 Pain From Wrist to Elbow

-Your elbow joint is where your humerus, or your upper arm bone, meets your radius and ulna, the forearm bones.
+Your elbow joint is where your humerus, or upper arm bone, meets your radius and ulna, the forearm bones.
 Medial epicondylitis or golf elbow affects the inner part of your elbow.
 Lateral epicondylitis, known as tennis elbow, affects the outer part of your elbow.
-Both types of elbow repetitive strain injury occur because of the way you position your arm, along with the impact of hitting the ball.
+Both types of elbow repetitive strain injuries occur because of the way you position your arm, along with the impact of hitting the ball.

 Although it’s more common among tennis players, golfers and musicians, elbow injuries can happen to anyone who regularly performs tasks like cleaning or sweeping.
 Some common causes of elbow pain include:

 - Golf elbow (medial epicondylitis)